Libensemble/libensemble/docs/platforms/perlmutter.rst

                         )

-If running using :doc:`variable resource workers<../resource_manager/overview>`, between one and four-way MPI runs may be issued by any of the workers (with each MPI task using a GPU).
+If running using :doc:`variable resource workers<../resource_manager/overview>`, between one and four-way MPI runs may be issued by any of the workers (with each MPI task using a GPU). libEnsemble's resource manager automatically disables workers whose resources are being used by another worker.

 ..
 SH TODO - I may instead recommended --nresource_sets 4 on the run line - as simpler than zero_resource_worker.
 .. perhaps making a note that they are alternatives.